-DENVER, Colorado -- Colorado prosecutors want a judge to block the release of autopsy reports for a woman and two young girls who were killed and dumped at an oil work site, arguing that the cause of their deaths will be critical evidence during trial for a man charged with killing his family.
+DENVER, Colorado -- A judge has denied prosecutors' request to block release of the autopsy reports of a Colorado woman and her two young daughters who were found dead at an oil work site, temporarily siding with media organizations.

 Colorado man arrested after reportedly confessing to killing pregnant wife and two young daughters

 Timeline: What happened before Shanann Watts, daughters went missing

 Chris Watts admits wife's murder, but blames her for daughters' deaths

 Judge won't stop release of autopsy files in Colorado family killings